do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 The donor assessment of state agencies often being dysfunctional actually made sense.
 Nonetheless, the structural adjustment paradigm failed.
 It underestimated the indispensable role of government institutions: the state must ensure prudent regulation, build infrastructure and serve the common good.
 Prudent policy is needed to reduce poverty and inequality.

 It is noteworthy, moreover, that structural adjustment did not play out in the same way everywhere.
 Small African countries were typically plunged into recessions, as state agencies’ role in the economy was trimmed down.
 In the Asian crisis of the late 1990s, Indonesia suffered a brutal recession which was made worse by the conditions international finance institutions made for fresh lending.
 At the turn of the millennium, Argentina suffered a dreadful default after adhering to structural-adjustment orthodoxy for many years.
 Other countries, however, rebounded fast.
 Examples include India in the 1990s or Turkey, Brazil and Pakistan in the first decade of this millennium.
+In these cases, IMF achieved the desired results.

 Hans Dembowski is editor in chief of D+C Development and Cooperation / E+Z Entwicklung und Zusammenarbeit.